-Ciprofloxacin is indicated in pediatric patients for inhalational anthrax (post-exposure).
-The risk-benefit assessment indicates that administration of ciprofloxacin to pediatric patients is appropriate.
-For information regarding pediatric dosing in inhalational anthrax (post-exposure), see DOSAGE AND ADMINISTRATION and Inhalational Anthrax, Additional Information.
+CIPRO is indicated in pediatric patients from birth to 17 years of age, for inhalational anthrax (postexposure).
+The risk-benefit assessment indicates that administration of ciprofloxacin to pediatric patients is appropriate [see DOSAGE AND ADMINISTRATION and Clinical Studies].

 Geriatric patients are at increased risk for developing severe tendon disorders including tendon rupture when being treated with a fluoroquinolone such as CIPRO.
 This risk is further increased in patients receiving concomitant corticosteroid therapy.
 Tendinitis or tendon rupture can involve the Achilles, hand, shoulder, or other tendon sites and can occur during or after completion of therapy; cases occurring up to several months after fluoroquinolone treatment have been reported.
 Caution should be used when prescribing CIPRO to elderly patients especially those on corticosteroids.
-Patients should be informed of this potential side effect and advised to discontinue CIPRO and contact their healthcare 21 provider if any symptoms of tendinitis or tendon rupture occur (See BOXED WARNING, WARNINGS, and ADVERSE REACTIONS/Postmarketing Adverse Event Reports).
+Patients should be informed of this potential adverse reaction and advised to discontinue CIPRO and contact their healthcare provider if any symptoms of tendinitis or tendon rupture occur. [see BOXED WARNING, WARNINGS AND PRECAUTIONS, and ADVERSE REACTIONS].

-In a retrospective analysis of 23 multiple-dose controlled clinical trials of ciprofloxacin encompassing over 3500 ciprofloxacin treated patients, 25% of patients were greater than or equal to 65 years of age and 10% were greater than or equal to 75 years of age.
+In a retrospective analysis of 23 multiple-dose controlled clinical trials of CIPRO encompassing over 3500 ciprofloxacin-treated patients, 25% of patients were greater than or equal to 65 years of age and 10% were greater than or equal to 75 years of age.
 No overall differences in safety or effectiveness were observed between these subjects and younger subjects, and other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals on any drug therapy cannot be ruled out.
 Ciprofloxacin is known to be substantially excreted by the kidney, and the risk of adverse reactions may be greater in patients with impaired renal function.
 No alteration of dosage is necessary for patients greater than 65 years of age with normal renal function.
-However, since some older individuals experience reduced renal function by virtue of their advanced age, care should be taken in dose selection for elderly patients, and renal function monitoring may be useful in these patients.
-(See CLINICAL PHARMACOLOGY and DOSAGE AND ADMINISTRATION.)
+However, since some older individuals experience reduced renal function by virtue of their advanced age, care should be taken in dose selection for elderly patients, and renal function monitoring may be useful in these patients [see DOSAGE AND ADMINISTRATION and CLINICAL PHARMACOLOGY].

 In general, elderly patients may be more susceptible to drug-associated effects on the QT interval.
-Therefore, precaution should be taken when using CIPRO with concomitant drugs that can result in prolongation of the QT interval (for example, class IA or class III antiarrhythmics) or in patients with risk factors for torsade de pointes (for example, known QT prolongation, uncorrected hypokalemia).
-(See WARNINGS.)
+Therefore, precaution should be taken when using CIPRO with concomitant drugs that can result in prolongation of the QT interval (for example, class IA or class III antiarrhythmics) or in patients with risk factors for torsade de pointes (for example, known QT prolongation, uncorrected hypokalemia) [see WARNINGS AND PRECAUTIONS].